memorius/policy-auction/README-datastructures.txt

 policy_new_votes:
   This records vote allocation changes as users add them.
 It provides "distributed vote counting" - allows efficient recalculation of current total votes for a policy by reading only one row.
-  - Records are created from user_policy_votes.pending_votes, one for every policy, including those receiving no change in votes - zero-increment ones are still needed for correct conflict resolution.
+  - Records are created from user_policy_votes.pending_votes, one for every policy that receives a non-zero change in votes (and sometimes zero votes if a conflict was found, see user_policy_votes).
   - All columns come from the corresponding user_policy_votes.pending_votes_ record.
   - Records remain here for a while (configurable in "misc["config"]) until we can be certain we have all the data for that time, even in the event of node failure and recovery.
 Until then we can still make vote counts, but it's possible they might change later.
   - To recalculate the current vote allocation for a policy: